KhartesViewer/khartes/README.md

 but at this point there exists only a single document, a tutorial that also tries to act as a user manual of sorts.

-The tutorial will cover the following steps:
+This tutorial covers the following steps:
 * Creating a project
 * Creating a data volume from TIFF files
 * Exploring the user interface and the data volume